 The saola is listed as Critically Endangered on the IUCN Red List, the last step before extinction.
 Understanding why the saola is endangered means looking closely at the main pressures pushing this rare species toward disappearance.

 The biggest threats to the saola come from hunting and poaching.
-Saola are not usually hunted on purpose, but they are often caught in wire snares set for other animals.
-These snares are used to supply the local wild meat trade and the international wildlife trade.
-As demand for rare wildlife products increases in China and other Asian countries, more poachers enter saola forests and set thousands of traps each year.
+Saola are not usually hunted on purpose, but they often become bycatch in snares set for other animals.
+These wire traps are widely used to supply the local wild meat trade and the international wildlife trade.

 The saola is threatened by traps set by hunters targeting other animals.
 Photo: Bolikhamxay Provincial Conservation Unit